 WARNING: Many unforeseen circumstances can impair the operation of Autosteer.
-Always keep this in mind and remember that as a result, Autosteer may not assist in steering Model 3 appropriately.
+Always keep this in mind and remember that as a result, Autosteer may not steer Model 3 appropriately.
 Always drive attentively and be prepared to take immediate action.

 Navigate on Autopilot